GROWTH. TRANSFER. LEGACY.

 The New Jersey chapter is growing and welcoming professional advisors who help business owners plan for a successful exit.
 As we continue to examine many of the different planning considerations and decisions an owner needs to face, our members participate in this interactive discussion.
 We welcome your attendance at our next meeting.

-Please join us with a discussion led by Jon Wronski, Sr. Vice President with Bank of America and Peggy Murphy, Sr. Client Manager with Bank of America, as they share their professional experience with all of us.
+Please join us with a discussion led by John Vitucci, a Principal with PKF O’Connor Davies, LLP and Harvey Katz, Partner with Fox Rothschild LP, as they share their professional experience with all of us.
 This highly interactive session will allow for participation by attendees in a collaborative format.
 As an association of experienced advisory professionals for business owners and their companies, we are all focused on delivering the highest level of subject matter expertise to our clients and we would value your expertise and insights.

 We invite you to join us for this exciting event and for the entire series this year!